Aluminum Fast Facts

 Primary Production

 Primary production is the process by which alumina is smelted to pure aluminum metal.
-The Hall–Héroult process, simultaneously discovered in 1886 by American Charles Martin Hall and Frenchman Paul Héroult, continues as the main industrial process by which primary aluminum is made.
-In 1888, Martin founded the first large-scale aluminum production plant in Pittsburgh which later became the Aluminum Company of America and eventually Alcoa.
+The Hall–Héroult process, simultaneously discovered in 1886 by American Charles Martin Hall and Frenchman Paul Héroult, continues as the main industrial process by which primary aluminum is made

 Processing

-Between the production of aluminum from bauxite to well-known end products like buildings and beverage containers lies processing.
+Between the production of aluminum from bauxite to well-known end products lies processing.
 The processing of aluminum—using castings, extrusions and mill products—allows the industry to support end users to become more innovative with their designs and utilize greater technologies.
-The most common "semi-fabricated" aluminum products are castings; extrusions; forgings; pigments & powder; rod & bar; and sheet & plate.

 Product Markets

 Aluminum is all around us, making our everyday lives easier and more efficient.
-It is used in literally hundreds of consumer applications—from kitchen foil and beverage cans to the highest-end vehicles and even heavy-duty military transport.
-Aluminum sent us to Mars, motors us to greater fuel-and cost-efficient vehicles, increases our buildings energy efficiency and facilitates our productivity through our iPads, smartphones and laptops.
-And that's just the tip of the iceberg.
-In the coming decades, demand for aluminum is projected to grow significantly as the industry continues to help make good products great and great products even better.
+Aluminum sent us to Mars, motors us to greater fuel-and cost-efficient vehicles, increases our buildings’ energy efficiency and facilitates our productivity through our iPads, smartphones and laptops

 Secondary Production

-Secondary Production is the process of recycling aluminum scrap into aluminum that can be used again—an environmentally sound process that is around 95% more energy efficient than primary production.
-The increased adoption of recycled aluminum in manufacturing has created significant economic and environmental wins for both industry and consumers.
-More than 80 percent of U.S. production today is in making recycled (or secondary) aluminum.
-This compares to 20 to 30 percent recycled production in the 1980s.
+Secondary Production is the process of recycling aluminum scrap into aluminum that can be used again—an environmentally sound process.
+More than 80 percent of U.S. production today is in making recycled (or secondary) aluminum, up from 20-30 percent recycled production in the 1980s.

 History of Aluminum